Error handling in laravel using try and catch

 }

 Here, we have created a search method that will handle user input and check user id exists in the database or not.
-If the user id match with the database then it will pass it to view Otherwise it will raise an error.
+If the user ID matches with the database then it will pass it to view Otherwise it will raise an error.

 Creating Views for User Interaction

-Here we need two views, the first view will take user input and second view will display user name and email address.
+Here we need two views, the first view will take user input and the second view will display the user name and email address.

 Here, we are going to modify the default welcome view.
 So Open resources\views\welcome.blade.php and modify as below :